renpy/renpy/sphinx/source/config.rst

 .. var:: config.locale_to_language_function : Callable

-    A function that determines the language the game should use, based on the the user's locale.
+    A function that determines the language the game should use, based on the user's locale.
     It takes 2 string arguments that give the ISO code of the locale and the ISO code of the region.